Repeated game: Infinitely repeated games

 The most widely studied repeated games are games that are repeated an infinite number of times.
 In iterated prisoner's dilemma games, it is found that the preferred strategy is not to play a Nash strategy of the stage game, but to cooperate and play a socially optimum strategy.
 An essential part of strategies in infinitely repeated game is punishing players who deviate from this cooperative strategy.
 The punishment may be playing a strategy which leads to reduced payoff to both players for the rest of the game (called a trigger strategy).
 A player may normally choose to act selfishly to increase their own reward rather than play the socially optimum strategy.
 However, if it is known that the other player is following a trigger strategy, then the player expects to receive reduced payoffs in the future if they deviate at this stage.
 An effective trigger strategy ensures that cooperating has more utility to the player than acting selfishly now and facing the other player's punishment in the future.

 There are many results in theorems which deal with how to achieve and maintain a socially optimal equilibrium in repeated games.
 These results are collectively called "Folk Theorems".
-An important feature of a repeated game is the way in which a player's preferences may be modeled.
+An important feature of a repeated game is the way in which a player's preferences may be modelled.

-There are many different ways in which a preference relation may be modeled in an infinitely repeated game, but two key ones are :
+There are many different ways in which a preference relation may be modelled in an infinitely repeated game, but two key ones are :